AishatOyewunmi/AishatOyewunmi/README.md

 - 👋 Hi, I’m @AishatOyewunmi
 - 👀 I’m interested in ...quantitative analysis
-- 🌱 I’m currently pursing ...masters in economic and financial statistics
+- 🌱 I’m currently pursuing... master's in economic and financial statistics
 - 💞️ I’m looking to collaborate on ... improving the world 🗺
 - 📫 How to reach me ... aishatoyewunmi@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...she/her
-- ⚡ Fun fact: ... i love everyhing about creativity and finance
+- ⚡ Fun fact: ... i love everything about creativity, finance, and fashon

 <!---
 AishatOyewunmi/AishatOyewunmi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.